- Social Media Management Tips for 2018 and Beyond

 Below are some social media management tips that will help make your marketing strategy more successful.

-The first and biggest marketing advice you’ll want to follow is use video.
+The first and biggest marketing advice you’ll want to follow is to use video.
 More and more social media content shared by users is visual.
 It’s the quickest way to get a personalized message to your customers.

 You’ll need to take a number of factors into consideration when putting together your video marketing.